Azure for secure worldwide public sector cloud adoption

 - For geo-political or security reasons, Microsoft can't offer connectivity to other Microsoft clouds.

-- For geo-political or security reasons, the host organization may require cloud management by non-Microsoft entities, or in-country by security-cleared personnel.
+- For geo-political or security reasons, the host organization may require cloud management by non-Microsoft entities, or in-country/region by security-cleared personnel.

-- Microsoft doesn't have an in-country cloud presence and therefore can't meet data sovereignty requirements.
+- Microsoft doesn't have an in-country/region cloud presence and therefore can't meet data sovereignty requirements.

 - Cloud management would pose significant risk to the physical well-being of Microsoft resources operating the environment.